 Using the cold brew coffee pot makes a ready-to-drink cold brew coffee, rather than a concentrate.
 So, you can simply pour a cup and go, rather than worrying about dilution.
 Or, you can pop it in a whipped cream dispenser and make nitro cold brew coffee.

 Some people do prefer to make cold brew concentrate as this means you essentially get double the amount of finished coffee.
-However, if all you need to do is fill a basket and then chuck it in the fridge, doing it twice as often really isn’t exactly a chore.
+However, when all you need to do is fill a basket and chuck it in the fridge, doing it twice as often isn’t exactly a chore.

-One thing to bear in mind is that you will need to tweak your cold brew recipe as the grounds can’t move as freely as they could in a standard mason jar.
-So, you may need to grind slightly finer to add more grounds to the filter basket in order to get the same punch.
+One thing to bear in mind is that you’ll need to tweak your cold brew recipe as the grounds can’t move as freely as they would in a standard mason jar.
+So, you may need to grind slightly finer in order to get the same punch.
 But, after making a couple of batches, you should nail it.

 If you’ve been shopping around, searching for information on the best Japanese coffee makers, you will almost certainly have come across Yama Glass.
 So, why do we not include the Yama Glass Siphon Coffee Maker here?